RossPaterson/advent-of-code/2016/Notes.md

 String expansion.

-The second part is incompletely specified; needs recursion.
-It is crucial that markers must be nested.
+The second part is incompletely specified: it is crucial that markers must be nested.
+The solution requires recursion, but fortunately only lengths need be computed.

 ## [Day 10: Balance Bots](https://adventofcode.com/2016/day/10)